 There is evidence that integrated disease management models can reduce emergency admissions and length of stay.
 There are significant benefits for chronic conditions such as COPD.
-Clear plans provide support and clarity for service users, carers and CHCP health and social care staff.
+Clear plans provide support and clarity for service users, carers and Health and Social Care staff.
 Carer's of West Dunbartonshire will realign the anticipated Carer's Strategy funding for 2012/13 to support elements of the Change Fund.